cjxh/cjxh.github.io/about.md

 ## things I currently like
   * [Intellij](https://www.jetbrains.com/idea/) - Great for developing in Kotlin/Java because autocomplete is amazing.
-  * [Kotlin](https://kotlinlang.org/) (for backend, not Android) - Because it is statically typed and supports higher-order functions/lamdas.
+  * [Kotlin](https://kotlinlang.org/) (for server backend, not Android) - Because it is statically typed and supports higher-order functions/lamdas.
   * Functional Programming - Less room for error, and also elegant.
 Trying to learn more about this.

 ## reading list